Lucretia A. Berg, Chair

 General admission requirements for both entry methods are described below.

-All eleven prerequisite courses must be completed satisfactorily prior to entering the program in Summer semester.
+All ten prerequisite courses are scheduled in the quarter system and must be completed satisfactorily prior to entering the program in Summer semester.
 If you have any questions about these prerequisite courses, please contact us.
 Please enter all of your prerequisite courses directly into your OTCAS application.
+Introduction to Occupational Therapy is no longer a required prerequisite for application to the MOT (either path) though it is highly recommended.

 Note—The course must include chemistry of atomic structure and cell functions.
 A college chemistry for non-majors or chemistry for the health sciences course can be substituted.